What's VOXI? Should I get a plan with them? It says you have to be a certain age to sign up - is that true?

 Hailey C, via email

-VOXI is a brand new mobile network, created just for people aged 25 and under.
+VOXI is a brand new mobile network, created just for people under 30.
 It's a sub-network of Vodafone that offers slightly different plans from the main Vodafone roster, and if you're one of them young people, it could be worth a look.

 The idea is that young people use their mobiles differently from their older counterparts.
 They're more likely to want a plan focused on data, with little regard for calling minutes and, god forbid, SMS texts.
 So, VOXI puts data front and centre of its deals.